 Now open in the neighborhood: Leela’s Restaurant at 5650 NE 2 Avenue.
 Every Friday through Sunday starting at 9pm they present Leela’s Lakou, with live music from Groove Relax, poetry and comedy.
 Leela’s also serves a delicious and speedy lunch buffet and dinner throughout the week.

 How much do you love Big Night in Little Haiti?

 It’s free for you, but not for us!
 We really need your help with funding.
 Would you like to become a “Friend of Big NIght in Little Haiti”?

 A fashionable way to support the night is with your purchase of the very cool t-shirts we offer at the event.
 Not only do we have the classic styles, modeled by DJ Mack himself, but we have cute girlie styles too.
 They are printed locally, by Panzou, a gang-prevention non-profit organization that happens to do great screen printing.

 BIG NIGHT IN LITTLE HAITI is produced by The Rhythm Foundation and The Little Haiti Cultural Center.
 Support is received from the John S. and James L. Knight Foundation’s Knight Arts Challenge Grant.
-Additional support is received from AmericanAirlines, NoPin, Sak Pase Media, 1580 AM WSRF, 1600 AM WHTY, New Times, Prestige Beer, City of Miami, Miami-Dade Department of Cultural Affairs.If you love Soul Of Miami, please consider leaving a testimonial.
+Additional support is received from AmericanAirlines, NoPin, Sak Pase Media, 1580 AM WSRF, 1600 AM WHTY, New Times, Prestige Beer, City of Miami, Miami-Dade Department of Cultural Affairs.Thank you for using Soul Of Miami!